RequirementEngineering/ch-re-STDBrando/SRS.md

 ##### Functions
 A general description of the system function its described here.
 * Functional requirements
-* Administrator
-  - The administrator shall be able to do everything the employee (user) can
+    - The administrator shall be able to do everything the employee can.
-  - The system shall allow the administrator to create a new user
+    - The system shall allow the administrator to create a new user.
-  - The system shall allow the administrator to modify the user information
+    - The system shall allow the administrator to modify the user information.
-  - The system shall allow to add new clinic trial information
+    - The system shall allow to add new clinic trial information.
-  - The system shall allow to modify clinic trial information
+    - The system shall allow to modify clinic trial information.
-  - The system shall allow to delete clinic trial information
+    - The system shall allow to delete clinic trial information.

-* Employee
-  - The system shall create/add new patient information
+    - The system shall create/add new patient information.
-  - The system shall search for a particular patient
+    - The system shall search for a particular patient.
-  - The system shall add a trial to a patient
+    - The system shall add a trial to a patient.
-  - The system shall modify patient information
+    - The system shall modify patient information.
-  - The system shall add new doctor information
+    - The system shall add new doctor information.
-  - The system shall seatch for a particular doctor information
+    - The system shall seatch for a particular doctor information.
-  - The system shall modify doctor information
+    - The system shall modify doctor information.
-  - The system shall allow to see the patient assigned to a doctor
+    - The system shall allow to see the patient assigned to a doctor.

+* Non functional requirements
+  - The system will have a search in case a high number of clients or doctors are in the system making easier to find a specific name.
+  - The system will use a small database that will be storing the client, doctor, trial, and user information for when is needed.

 Use cases:
 ![alt text](https://github.com/RequirementEngineering/ch-re-STDBrando/blob/master/Images/UseCase%20Login.png "Login")